 The Lucky Honey Bee – New Jersey made candles that also include artisan candles to hand made soaps and apothecary goods.

-NEW Prosperity Candle – Every candle is handpoured by a woman artisan building a brighter future for herself and her family using all-natural soy & coconut waxes, pure cotton and wood wicks, and premium fragrances made with essential oils.
+Prosperity Candle – Every candle is handpoured by a woman artisan building a brighter future for herself and her family using all-natural soy & coconut waxes, pure cotton and wood wicks, and premium fragrances made with essential oils.

-NEW Terralite – Fair Trade certified company that is an artisan line of botanical candles as well as bath & body products.
+Terralite – Fair Trade certified company that is an artisan line of botanical candles as well as bath & body products.
 These candles are thoughtfully selected for their beauty, quality, and environmental sustainability.